-In areas where superfast broadband is not available, telecom suppliers often point businesses in need of reliable high-speed Internet access towards leased lines, particularly in areas where superfast broadband is not available.
-However, leased lines can be very expensive and bonded ADSL can now provide a much cheaper alternative.
+Updated February 2021.
+In areas where superfast or ultrafast broadband is not available, telecom suppliers often point businesses in need of reliable high-speed Internet access towards leased lines, particularly in areas where superfast broadband is not available.
+However, leased lines can be very expensive and bonded ADSL can potentially provide a much cheaper alternative.

 A leased line is a dedicated connection, which (unlike a typical broadband connection) is not shared by any other user.
 Leased lines have, at face value, a number of benefits, notably: